ninoNinkovic/LiveStamps/README.md

 "autostamp" : " * @{0} {1}",  // Stamp name is injected at flag {0}, values at {1}
 "separator" : " ",            // Separator used when multiple values are defined
 ```

-**WARNING!**

-Regex patterns are powerful expressions!

-Test your regex on a separate document before trying it on a master file!
-An expression that accidentally matches valid code, will instantly replace it.
-Also, a mistyped pattern that is too "loose" could replace a huge amount of data in a large file, potentially causing data loss...

-Test and learn more about REGEX patterns buy visiting [www.regexr.com](https://www.regexr.com "Regexr") or [www.regex101.com](https://regex101.com "Regex 101").